ahembree/ansible-hms-docker/README.md

 There are no authentik proxy containers defined in the `docker-compose.yml` file.
 This is because authentik will auto-detect the Docker socket and be able to start/stop its own proxy containers by using the configurations below.

 Authentik is able to be controlled on a per-container basis, but requires a bit of configuration as outlined below:

+### Important Note

+If you are using [Cloudflare Tunnel](#using-cloudflare-tunnel) **AND** you have disabled port forwarding to 80/443, you **MUST** create a new "public hostname" in Tunnel in order for SSO to work since the SSO server needs to be publicly accessible.
+If your tunnel is online and working, follow [step 4 when setting up Tunnel](#using-cloudflare-tunnel) and configure it for the `authentik-server` container.

 1. Within the advanced variable settings (as outlined in the [optional settings setup](#optional-settings-to-configure)), enable the authentik container and enable authentik for the containers you want using the `hms_docker_container_map` variable